Active Transportation Fund: Frequently Asked Questions

 The Government will have no involvement in the implementation of the project or its operation.
 It is neither a decision-maker nor an administrator of the project.

 The Government will ensure recipients adhere to reporting requirements outlined in the agreements.
-Recipients of funding for capital projects may be required to provide progress reports to Infrastructure Canada in accordance with the contribution agreement.
-Recipients of planning grants may be required to submit a narrative report on their activities upon the completion of their planning strategy.
+Recipients of funding for capital projects may be required to provide progress reports to Housing, Infrastructure and Communities Canada in accordance with the funding agreement.

 Report a problem on this page